yandex-cloud-examples/yc-datasphere-jobs-examples/simple_python/description.md

-Simple python script scenario, which includes:
-- Straightforward execution without reattach.
-- Non-trivial local modules (`lib/` directory) pip requirements (`pandas` in `lib/utils.py`).
-- Some input and output files.
+Example with python script execution.
+Python environment is discovered automatically, including used pip packages (`pandas`) and local modules (`lib/` directory).